spacecowboy/neo4j-changelog/docs/how_to_label_your_prs.md

 As it stands, the PR is listed under *Misc* and obviously we can do better than that. *Misc* is where anything not otherwise labeled ends up.
 There are a fixed number of categories available (defined by the config given to the tool).
+These top level categories are:

+- Kernel
+- Cypher
+- Security
+- Core-Edge
+- HA
+- Browser
+- Tools
+- Packaging
+- Procedures
+- Metrics
+- Server
+- Config

+(these are defined by what you enter in the tool config)

-These categories are such as *Kernel*, *Cypher*, *Security*, *Core Edge*, etc. If your PR is already labeled with one of those, congratulations, you are already done!
+If your PR is already labeled with *one* of those, congratulations, you are already done!

-This PR however is labeled with Operability, which is not one of the categories in the change log.
+This PR however is labeled with Operability, which is not one of the categories.
 The suitable category in this case would be *Tools*.

 So just add the *Tools* label to the PR: